To run BatchResourceUpdater, you can do the following:

 It also can have an "overwrite" attribute:

-means to save the resource/file only if it does not already exist, and only
+Never means to save the resource/file only if it does not already exist

-means to save the resource/file only if it does already exist.
+Only means to save the resource/file only if it does already exist

 The other set of blocks that can be used is , like so: